Counting large patterns in degenerate graphs: Lower bounds

+While the general structure of~$(c,d)$-locatable patterns is complicated, from a practical perspective we are mostly interested in $(1,d)$-locatable patterns, since these are the \emph{only} large patterns that can be counted in linear time in degenerate graphs\footnote{Excluding graphs on five or less vertices for which this is still possible.}, assuming the TDC (\cite{beraCountingSix2020}).
+We complement this lower bound by showing that patterns which are \emph{barely} not~$(1,d)$-locatable---adding one more vertex with neighbourhood~$S$ makes them $(1,d)$-locatable---are $\#W[1]$-hard to count.

-\repeattheorem{LowerBound} \begin{proof} We prove the theorem by reducing counting cliques in general graphs (the canonical $\# W[1]$-hard problem~\cite{flumCountingHarndess2004}) to counting the number of weak containments of a specific pattern.
+\begin{theorem} For every~$d \geq 5$ there exists a pattern~$H$ with sides~$S,T$ such that the problem of counting the number of strong or weak containments of~$H$ in a $d$-degenerate graphs is $\#W[1]$-hard when parametrised by~$|S| + d$.
+Moreover, the pattern has exactly~$d$ vertices of degree~$|S|$ in~$T$ and~$S$ is an independent set. \end{theorem} \begin{proof} We prove the theorem by reducing counting cliques in general graphs (the canonical $\# W[1]$-hard problem~\cite{flumCountingHarndess2004}) to counting the number of weak containments of a specific pattern.
 The proof for strong containments works the same.

 Given an instance~$(G',k)$ of the $k$-clique counting problem, we construct a graph $G$ and pattern $H$ such that the number of $k$-cliques in~$G'$ is equal to~$\Count(H \embedsweak{} G) / \aut(H)$.

 To construct~$G$ we first subdivide each edge~$uv \in G'$ once.
 Let~$A$ be the set of all subdivision vertices created this way and let~$B = V(G')$.
 Note that the subdivided graph is $2$-degenerate and bipartite with sides~$A, B$.